5 essential advertising and marketing books

-So what’s in the books?
+So what’s in these marketing books?
 Well, they’re little stories about thinking different, being creative and how to give yourself a competitive edge.
-They’re the kind of book you can easily pick up and put down and literally each little story is thoroughly enjoyable and gives real ‘Aha!’ moment in your head.
+They’re the kind of book you can easily pick up and put down.
+Each little story is thoroughly enjoyable and gives real ‘Aha!’ moment in your head.

 We hope you find this collection of recommended advertising and marketing books useful.
 If you’d like to chat about your next campaign, please get in touch.